Frugality The Do’s and Don’ts

 - Drive a safe, practical car.
-Perhaps boring and painful to the egocentric, but a lot better for your wallet.
-Value quality and reliability
+Perhaps boring and painful for the egocentric, but a lot better for your wallet.
+Value quality and reliability.

 - Live on less than you earn.
 Yes you can!

-- Spend time shopping around when making big expenses.
-Looking to buy a car or a house or are you looking to repair your car or renovating your house?
-This are BIG decisions that is worth shopping around for (get at least 3 quotes).
+- Spend time shopping around when making big purchases.
+Looking to buy a car or a house, or are you looking to repair your car or renovate your home?
+These are BIG decisions that are worth shopping around for (get at least 3 quotes).
 It can literally save you thousands or sometimes years worth of pay cheques.

 - Remember what is really important.
-Don’t worry, I’m not going to tell you it’s all about collecting memories, but just want you to be conscious that you spend your money on the things that you really value.
+Don’t worry, I’m not going to tell you it’s all about collecting memories, yet, be conscious about what you spend your dollar on.
+Spend it on the things that you really value.

 - Review your insurances and bank expenses from time to time.
 Also only insure the things you generally ‘can’t afford’ or would make a big dent in your savings.
 Healthcare, car and travel insurance, YES, but insurance on that new iPhone or extended warranty on that television set?
 Probably not.
 Also check what insurances you already have.
-Simply by paying with a credit card will insure you for theft, loss and damage for 6-12 months.
+Your credit card will probably insure your purchases against theft, loss and damage for 6-12 months.